 Can my child apply with a friend/family member?

 Absolutely!
-We are happy to accept friends and groups.
+We are happy to accept families, friends and groups.

 Will my child need to get any vaccinations prior to departure?